-- Zone Offset record the number of days you spend in Zone A or B, especially if you live in Zone B but spend some time in Zone A during the year. - Salary Packaging salary packaging can assist in the minimisation of income tax, particularly in the areas of voluntary superannuation contributions and acquisition of assets that are not subject to Fringe Benefit Tax.
+- Zone Offset This offset is based upon where you are considered to reside for the tax year, so your Zone Tax Offset is limited to where your main residence or home is considered to be. - Salary Packaging salary packaging can assist in the minimisation of income tax, particularly in the areas of voluntary superannuation contributions and acquisition of assets that are not subject to Fringe Benefit Tax.
 Your employer is required to report the value of fringe benefits in your payment summary.
 That may have an effect on other government payments you receive.